haseebc/React-Rails-Software-Writing/README.md

 ## Overview
 ### Setup <a name="setup"></a>

-The purpose of these instructions is to give you a basic setup for the React environmnet.
+⚠️ The purpose of these instructions is to give you a basic setup for the React environmnet. 🤓

-⚠️ **Try to look at these instructions with a critic eye**.
-The goal is not for you to skim over the content and blindly copy/paste the terminal commands. **Read them** first, and ask yourself, what is it going to do?
-You may already have 95% of the tools installed on your computer, so no need to re-install them.
-For every install command, we give you the check command afterwards.
-Maybe you can run it first to see if the tool is already there?
-Just a hint 🤓

-Let's start!

 ### Oh-my-zsh